-Administration of the University’s Worker’s Compensation Program is a function of Employee Benefits.
+Administration of the University’s Worker’s Compensation Program is a function of the Human Resources Leave Administration Office

 - Any work-related injury or hazardous exposure shall be immediately reported to the supervisor.

-- When an employee returns to work, the supervisor or employee shall immediately telephone or send written notice to Employee Benefits.
+- When an employee returns to work, the supervisor or employee shall immediately telephone or send written notice to Human Resources Leave Administration.
 The report should include exact date and time the employee returned to work.